gyzerok/relax.js/README.md

 Then simple Store with just one action.

-**Note:** The return value for an action must be a boolean value which indicates should the Store emits change event or not.
+**Note:** The return value for an data modification function have to be a boolean value which indicates should the Store emits change event or not.
 ```javascript
 // SomeStore.js